German author Grass says Israel endangers world peace

 Grass made the confession shortly before publishing his autobiography "Peeling Onions" which details his war service.

-(Additional reporting by Alexandra Hudson; Writing by Gareth Jones; Editing by Andrew Heavens)
+(Additional reporting by Alexandra Hudson; Writing by Gareth Jones; Editing by Tim Pearce)